MalaganMan/Panels/JaniKasurinen/README.md

 "Waldorf Blofeld Patch Renamer.bpanelz"
 - A tiny panel for quick renaming of Waldorf Blofeld pacthes in edit buffer.
 - Changed name must be saved by saving the pacth.

+"MIDI Box SID panel for anyone else who might still use this old PIC and version 1

 PS: Any PayPal donations to www.paypal.com/paypalme/janikasurinen are dearly appreciated =)